Range Elevation Resources: Everything you need to know about eligibility and applying

 If you wish, you can calculate for yourself whether you are eligible to apply.

-There are two ways to become eligible to apply for Range Elevation.
-For details on how to calculate your eligibility for yourself under each of the two tracks, you can view this information sheet.
+There are two ways to become eligible to apply for range elevation.
+For details on how to calculate your eligibility for yourself under each of the two tracks.
+For details on the two tracks, see Article 12.16 of the 2022-2024 contract.

 If your application is denied, you may appeal to a campus peer review panel.
 Most Lecturers who have appealed have been successful in their appeals.
 Those who are denied are permitted to apply again in subsequent years.